joranbeasley/Factorio-Trashcan/README.md

 This is an addon mod for the game Factorio ...

 It adds a trashcan to the game ... items inserted disapear quickly

+the build cost is pretty expensive... but i figure if you want this you dont care
 ### Install
 Just like any other mod